Welding

 metatarsal guards

-A device that straps onto the shoe to protect the instep from impacts and crushing.
-Metatarsal guards may be made from aluminum, steel, plastic, or fabric.
+A device that straps or laces over a shoe to protect the upper portion of the foot from impacts and crushing.
+Metatarsal guards may be made from aluminum, steel, plastic, or fiber.

 Occupational Safety and Health Administration

 OSHA.
 A government agency under the U.S. Dept. of Labor that sets the standards for working conditions in the United States.
-OSHA ensures that employees work in safe and healthy environments.
+The Occupational Safety and Health Administration ensures that employees work in safe and healthy environments.

 OSHA